ELYhei/SlotMachineBuilder/README.md

 # SlotMachineBuilder
-Make Different Slot Machines In Seconds With Unity
+Make Different Slot Machines In Seconds With Unity(not ready)